anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 do provide the option do not provide it as a default behavior.
 Additionally, requiring clients to handle redirects at the RDAP layer adds complexity to the client in that additional logic must be implemented to handle redirect loops, parameter deconfliction, and URL encoding.
+The guidance given in [@!RFC7480, Section 5.2] exists to simplify clients, especially those contructed with shell scripts and HTTP command-line utilities.

 # Referrals {#referrals}